Interesting photo of the hot rear end of an early “Missile”. Its GE J-79 was at the leading edge of jet engine technology back then.

 This was the aviators’ answer to what they perceived as a military command provocation: they had been ordered to march on foot in the 1919 Victory parade.
 The great ace Jean Navarre was the original choice, sadly he died during a practice flight.
 So Charles Godefroy did it.

-The flagship of the newly formed Propaganda Squadron ,this colossal eight-engined aircraft was built using money raised in a nation wise appeal for funds.
-The ANT-20 was not only a magnificent example of megalomania, it was also a awesome display of technical expertise it had a normal accommodation for eight crew and seventy-two passengers and was thoroughly equipped with “voice in the sky” loudspeakers, bulbs in the wing underside to display slogans, a printing press, four radio stations,pharmacy, laundry,….. you name it.
+The flagship of the newly formed Propaganda Squadron, this colossal eight-engined aircraft was built using money raised in a nation wise appeal for funds.
+The ANT-20 was not only a magnificent example of megalomania, it was also a awesome display of technical expertise.
+Let’s recount: it had a normal accommodation for eight crew and seventy-two passengers; it was thoroughly equipped with “voice in the sky” loudspeakers; bulbs in the wing underside to display slogans; a printing press; four radio stations; pharmacy; laundry,….., you name it.

-First flown in 1934 it had a very brief service life which ended next year in a tragic accident when a escorting I-5 attempted an unauthorized loop around its wing.
+First flown in 1934, the ANT-20 enjoyed a very brief service life which ended next year in a tragic accident when a escorting I-5 attempted an unauthorized loop around its wing.

 To show its size the “Maksim Gorkii” was, as in this case, often escorted by small aircraft like this pair of Polikarpov I-5s.